Carlton Banks: The Carlton

+Lawsuit

 In December 2018, NBC and CBS reported that Ribeiro, along with Instagram star Russell Horning, aka Backpack Kid, and rapper Terrence Ferguson, aka 2 Milly, brought a lawsuit against Epic Games for their decision to feature respective choreographies in the popular game Fortnite.
 "The Carlton" was one of the many dances that Fortnite players can purchase for their avatars.
 Epic Games declined to comment on the lawsuits.
 The U.S. Copyright Office denied him a copyright for his dance in January 2019.
 The Copyright Office described the contested work as "a simple routine made up of three dance steps, the first of which is popularly known as 'The Carlton'", describing the steps for the entire routine as follows:

 The dancer sways their hips as they step from side to side, while swinging their arms in an exaggerated manner.
 In the second dance step, the dancer takes two steps to each side while opening and closing their legs and their arms in unison.
 In the final step, the dancer's feet are still and they lower one hand from above their head to the middle of their chest while fluttering their fingers.

 In March 2019, Ribeiro dropped the lawsuit against Epic Games.